datautvikling/nace-predictor/README.md

 A CLI utility for training models.
 See [README.md](training-util/README.md).

-## Training and providing a model
+## Training, providing and using a model

-The steps for training and providing a model through the API is:

 - Run the training-util to gather and process source data, and produce a model binary.
 - Provide the trained model binary when running the API
+- Run the client to use the API through a GUI

 See the README files of the respective applications for details.